 - All non-Medicare plan designs and health plans offer the same in-network Uniform Benefits.
 Medicare Advantage and Medicare Plus plans vary slightly.
 Review the Medicare Plan Designs Quick Comparison page to learn more.

 All pages mentioned in this section can be found under the Health Insurance menu.

 - Enroll in Medicare Parts A and B. Medicare Part D enrollment is automatic through the Wisconsin Public Employers (WPE) Group Health Insurance Program.

 - Notify ETF immediately or your Medicare-coordinated coverage may be delayed.

 Go to the Health Plan Search page to find health plans in your county or the counties you’d like to receive care.
 Results include major health care systems and provider directories.
 Keep travel time in mind if you select a plan that’s not offered nearby.

 A few questions to keep in mind:

-- Is your health plan available next year?
+- Is your health plan still available?
 Health plans may merge or change their service areas.

 - Is your doctor, clinic and hospital still covered?
 Verify with the provider directory.

 - All health plans cover the same in-network benefits, but are there additional services, requirements or programs that are important to me?
-Go to the Health Plan Search page and click on a health plan to learn more.
+From the Health Plan Search page, click on a health plan to learn more.